SoyGema/Data_Science/DataScience/Pandas/README.md

-#Pandas
+## Pandas

-Data structure transformations with Pandas
-Including main module calling and data access and transformation
+Data structure transformation operations with Pandas Including main module calling , data access and transformation among others

+It can be used in :

+* Data exploration

+* Data analysis